A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

 \subsubsection{\textbf{A family of BMMs}}

-Each CpG site is assumed to have one of the $M = 3$ methylation states: hypomethylation, hemimethylation or hypermethylation.
-The most generalised BMM is defined in (\ref{equation 6}) which models the CpG sites as belonging to $K$ latent groups.
-By introducing a variety of constraints on the parameters of this generalised BMM, a family of three beta mixture models is developed.
-Each of the 3 models serves a specific purpose e.g., to cluster the CpG sites into the 3 methylation states allowing objective inference of methylation state thresholds or facilitating the identification of DMCs between different samples, as detailed below.
+The most generalised BMM is defined in (\ref{equation 6a}) which models the CpG sites as belonging to $K$ latent groups.
+By introducing a variety of constraints on the parameters of this generalised BMM, a family of three beta mixture models is proposed.
+Each model serves a specific purpose e.g., to cluster the CpG sites into the 3 methylation states allowing objective inference of methylation state thresholds, or to facilitate the identification of DMCs between different sample types.

-\paragraph{\textbf{The K$\cdot\cdot$ model}} The K$\cdot\cdot$ model facilitates clustering of the $C$ CpG sites into one of $K=M$ methylation states, based on a single sample ($R = 1$) from each of $N$ patients.
-Under the K$\cdot\cdot$ model the shape parameters of each cluster are constrained to be equal for each patient.
-Thus, for the K$\cdot\cdot$ model the complete data log-likelihood function is
+\paragraph{\textbf{The K$\cdot\cdot$ model}} The K$\cdot\cdot$ model facilitates objective inference of thresholds between methylation states by clustering $C$ CpG sites into one of $K = G = 3$ methylation states, based on a single sample type ($R = 1$) from each of $N$ patients.
+Under the K$\cdot\cdot$ model the shape parameters of each cluster are constrained to be equal for each patient, but allowed to vary across clusters.
+The complete data log-likelihood function is therefore

-The K$\cdot\cdot$ model is used here to identify the methylation state of each CpG site in a single sample, allowing the objective inference of thresholds between methylation states.

-\paragraph{\textbf{The KN$\cdot$ model}} The KN$\cdot$ model is used to cluster each of the $C$ CpG sites into one of $K = M$ methylation states, based on data from a single sample ($R = 1$) from each of $N$ patients.
+\paragraph{\textbf{The KN$\cdot$ model}} The KN$\cdot$ model facilitates objective inference of methylation state thresholds by clustering each of the $C$ CpG sites into one of $K = G = 3$ methylation states, based on data from a single sample type ($R = 1$) from each of $N$ patients.
 While the KN$\cdot$ model has a similar purpose to the K$\cdot\cdot$ model, it differs in that it is less parsimonious as it allows cluster and patient-specific shape parameters.
-The complete data log-likelihood function for the KN$\cdot$ model is
+The complete data log-likelihood function is therefore

-Similar to the the K$\cdot\cdot$ model, the KN$\cdot$ model also allows inference on the methylation state of each CpG site in a sample and the objective inference of thresholds between the 3 methylation states.